Three years into owning his condo, Riley Adams’ upstairs neighbor had a leak in his bathroom.

 Look for discounts

-There are a handful of ways you can snag a discount on condo insurance.
+There are ways to get a discount on condo insurance.

-If you install extra security measures such as extra deadbolt locks, smoke detectors, or a security alarm system you could get the protective devices discount.
+Look into installing security measures.
+Think: deadbolt locks, smoke detectors, or an alarm system.
+You could get the protective devices discount.
 This can sometimes save you up to 15 percent.

-You might also be eligible for discounts if you:
+You might be eligible for discounts if you:

 - If you’re over the age of 55